ArcticNature/docs/first-steps.md

       }
     }

-Once you verified that the deamon is up and running you can send more commands through other interfaces (as of now only a TCP interface is available).
+Once you verified that the daemon is up and running you can send more commands through other interfaces (as of now only a TCP interface is available).
 With this default configuration SnowFox excepts commands over a TCP channel and you should see a line similar to the following on your console: